-The SIP is designed to establish and maintain a high level of security and resilience for service bureau operations.
+The Shared Infrastructure Programme (SIP) is designed to establish and maintain a high level of security and resilience for Service Bureau operations.

-In the event a service bureau is not compliant with the terms and conditions of the SIP, SWIFT is entitled to remove the service bureau from the SIP.
+In the event a Service Bureau is not compliant with the terms and conditions of the SIP, SWIFT is entitled to remove the Service Bureau from the programme.
 This process includes removal from the directory, notification of customers and formal termination of the programme for the Service Bureau.

-The SIP does not provide absolute assurance about the security of the operations of the service bureaux and their customers, and does not free service bureaux and their customers from having to perform their own roles and responsibilities.
+The SIP does not provide absolute assurance about the operations security of the Service Bureaux and their customers, and does not free Service Bureaux or their customers from having to perform their own roles and responsibilities.

 Subscription to the programme is subject to payment of an annual registration fee.

 The security framework was designed by a diverse group of SWIFT security experts and has been validated against leading industry standards/guidelines such as the NIST (National Institute of Standard in Technology – US Department of Commerce) security framework.
 The NIST framework was designed to optimise computer/cyber/information security and privacy in critical infrastructures.